-Taco Lasagna is a fabulous layered casserole dish that, unlike most casseroles, is quite healthy.
+Taco Lasagna is one of the most mouthwatering Tex-Mex entrees ever!
+It’s a fabulous layered casserole dish that, unlike most casseroles, is quite healthy.
 I used my own Homemade Taco Seasoning instead of the packets which have MSG, preservatives, and other fillers.
 It also has a lot of healthy ingredients including black beans, tomatoes with diced chilies, refried beans, and this version also includes pinto beans, though you can omit them and just use black beans if you prefer.

 I made two batches of this recipe at the same time.
 Because I ran out of black beans I substituted a can of pinto beans for one of the cans of black beans.
 This turned out quite nicely, too.
 This recipe is not difficult at all because you use flour tortillas rather than lasagna noodles (that usually have to be cooked).

 I found this great recipe from Taste of Home’s Contest Winning Recipes, 2008.
 I have modified it slightly by adding a can of enchilada sauce over the top to protect the top layer from drying out too much.
 We really enjoy this tasty recipe and I think you will, too.
 It sets up really well after a day in the refrigerator.